Health Issues And Addiction

 Cancer

 The likelihood of getting cancer can be increased by the abuse of several substances.
 This is specifically true for alcohol and tobacco.
-Alcohol use, which accounts for 4% of all cancer deaths in the United States, is one of the most preventable risk factors for cancer.
+Alcohol use, which accounts for 4% of all cancer deaths in the US, is one of the most preventable risk factors for cancer.
 Mouth, throat, larynx, esophagus, liver, colon, and breast cancers have been identified as health issues that are linked to the consumption of alcohol.
 There has not been an amount of alcohol determined to be safe from the risk of cancer.
 This includes drinking at moderate levels or less than 2 drinks per day.

 Cigarette smoking is the #1 most preventable cause of cancer in the US.
 There are over 70 chemicals in tobacco that are carcinogens which damage DNA and affect the way the body makes new cells.
 Because secondhand smoke can also cause cancer, it is important to note that substance abuse can also increase the risk of health issues for others.